Fetching latest release...

 Can I use an amazing support weapon if it doesn’t have the elemental advantage?

 No. At least, not anymore.
-In the first time-limited version of subjugation it was possible to use your best support weapons regardless of element (eg. Using Iron Signpost on every element).
+In the first time-limited version of Subjugation it was possible to use your best support weapons regardless of element (eg. Using Iron Signpost on every element).
 This way you would always have the best buffs.

-With the redesigned permanent version of subjugation, it is required to only use weapons with the elemental advantage (eg. Using fire weapons against the wind moose).
+With the redesigned permanent version of Subjugation, it is required to only use weapons with the elemental advantage (eg. Using fire weapons against the wind moose).
 If you even try to bring an off-element weapon, the moose will basically go berserk and enrage, firing off way more skills at higher damage than normal.
 It is not possible to survive and work around this.

 Bold and Caged Vigor

 Bold and Caged Vigor are one of the staples of passive abilities you will usually be building your loadout around.
-When building your dps for either Bold or Caged Vigor, be aware that there are two versions of each but they are called the same thing.
+When building your DPS for either Bold or Caged Vigor, be aware that there are two versions of each but they are called the same thing.
 We refer to them as Dynamic or Static.
-This will apply to character passives, weapon passives, and weapon skills
+This will apply to character passives, weapon passives, and weapon skills.

 • Static Bold Vigor will always do the specified amount above the specified HP. (eg. you will always gain 40% damage as long as you are above 70% HP)